Updated June 2026

 It can feel slightly greasy on application.
 And it might leave some marks on light-colored shorts.
 But for serious protection, it’s worth it.

 If you’re tackling a marathon or an ultra, this is your secret weapon.
-For how to train for your first half marathon, definitely consider adding this to your kit.
+For half marathon training, definitely consider adding this to your kit.

 Who doesn’t love a good budget find?
 This Gold Bond stick performs like a champ.
 It’s a fraction of the price of Body Glide.